 Conventional Population Based HIV Drug Resistance Genotyping

 The pattern of drug resistant mutations (Figure 1.13 and Figure 1.14) in HIV has strong relation with virologic failure (Condra et al., 1995; Larder et al., 1989a; Larder and Kemp, 1989; Lorenzi et al., 1999; Molla et al., 1996; van Leeuwen et al., 1995; Zolopa et al., 1999) and can be used for antiretroviral therapy optimization for virologic benefits in clinical settings (Baxter et al., 2000; Durant et al., 1999; Van Vaerenbergh, 2001).
-Conventional HIV genotyping involves Sanger dideoxy termination based population sequencing (Ewing et al., 1998; Metzker, 2005; Sanger et al., 1977).
+Conventional HIV genotyping involves Sanger dideoxy termination based population sequencing that produces consensus sequence of the viral population in a sample (Ewing et al., 1998; Metzker, 2005; Sanger et al., 1977a).

-The technology outputs a chromatogram that shows a peak for all the bases at a particular position of a gene sequence for viral population (Struck et al., 2012).
+The technology outputs a chromatogram that shows a peak for all the bases at a particular position of a gene sequence for the viral population (Struck et al., 2012).
 The sequence of the mixed population is determined based on the peaks generated for the bases called.
 At the position of nucleotide mixture, besides the highest peak, the lower peaks with greater or equal to 20% height of the highest peak are also marked and the ambiguous base representing the marked bases are added to the sequence (Woods et al., 2012).
-Thus, conventional population based sequencing method has limited sensitivity; the low frequent variants below 20% are not detected reliably (Ji et al.; Johnson and Geretti; Palmer et al., 2005); and it underestimates the total number of variants in the viral population (Palmer et al., 2005).
+Thus, conventional population based sequencing method has limited sensitivity; the low frequent variants below 20% prevalence are not detected reliably (Ji et al.; Johnson and Geretti; Palmer et al., 2005); and it underestimates the total number of variants in the viral population (Palmer et al., 2005).
 Undetected low frequency HIV variants are clinically significant (Paredes et al., 2010; Rowley et al., 2010; Simen et al., 2007; Simen et al., 2009b).
 Those minor variants rebound in the presence of drugs, leading to ultimate virologic failure (Paredes et al.; Rowley et al.).
-This necessitates improved and highly sensitive sequencing technologies able to detect minor HIV variants in the viral quasispecies (reviewed in (Metzker, 2009)).
+This necessitates improved and highly sensitive sequencing technologies able to detect minor HIV variants in the viral quasispecies (reviewed in (Metzker, 2009a)).

 Next Generation sequencing technologies